-- Luck plays a part.
-Some illustrators soon discover a market for their talents and so receive many commissions; others may have many rejections before securing work.
-Workloads may fluctuate, from none to too much.
+- Some illustrators soon discover a market for their talents and so receive many commissions, while others may have many rejections before securing work.
+Your workload could fluctuate, from no commissions to too many.

 - Pay may be low and irregular, according to the state of the market.
-Earnings during the first years may be patchy and many illustrators take part-time jobs.
+Earnings during the first years may be patchy and many illustrators take on additional part-time jobs.

 - Jobs are available in most areas but proximity to a city is an advantage, especially for illustrators without an agent.